Blendify/blender-manual/blender_docs/manual/render/blender_render/materials/special_effects/halo.rst

    If non-zero, randomizes the ring dimension and line location.
    To use, give any (integer) number to start the random-number generator.
 Size
-   Sets the dimension of the halo
+   Sets the dimension of the halo.
 Hardness
    Sets the hardness of the halo.
-Similar to specular hardness Add
+Similar to specular hardness.
+Add
    Determine how much the halo colors are 'added to', rather than mixed with, the colors of the objects behind and together with other halos.